Neosperience/shipper/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+All contributions to this project must abide to the [DCO](DCO) and be properly [signed off](https://docs.pi-hole.net/guides/github/how-to-signoff/).

 ## Getting Help